-- Subject to other provisions in this Policy, alleged victims of Sexual Misconduct have the following rights: - The right to an impartial, prompt investigation and appropriate resolution of all credible complaints of Sexual Misconduct made in good faith to College officials; - The right to be treated with respect and dignity by College officials; - The right to be informed of and have access to on and off campus resources for medical, counseling, mental health, advocacy, and advisory services, including the Whittier College Counseling Center, Student Health and Wellness Center, and Support Person Program;
+Subject to other provisions in this Policy, alleged victims of Sexual Misconduct have the following rights:

-- The right to one advisor or support person present during all interviews conducted as part of the investigation process although that person cannot not speak for the alleged victim.
+- The right to an impartial, prompt investigation and appropriate resolution of all credible complaints of Sexual Misconduct made in good faith to College officials; - The right to be treated with respect and dignity by College officials; - The right to be informed of and have access to on and off campus resources for medical, counseling, mental health, advocacy, and advisory services, including the Whittier College Counseling Center, Student Health and Wellness Center, and Support Person Program; - The right to one advisor or support person present during all interviews conducted as part of the investigation process although that person cannot not speak for the alleged victim.
 This advisor can be anyone of their choosing; - The right to notification of and options for, and available assistance in, changing academic and living situations after an alleged harassment, discrimination or sexual assault incident, if so requested by the alleged victim and if such changes are reasonably available (no formal complaint or investigation, campus or criminal, need occur before this option is available).
-Resolution may include: - o Change of an on-campus student's housing to a different campus location; - Assistance from the College support staff in completing the relocation; - Arranging to dissolve a housing contract and pro-rating a refund; - Exam (paper, assignment) rescheduling; - Taking an incomplete in a class; - Transferring class sections; - Temporary withdrawal; - Assistance with financial or financial aid issues that occur as a result of the alleged policy violation or complaint; - Alternative course completion options. - The right to request a campus restraining order against another person who has engaged in or threatens to engage in stalking, threatening, harassing or other improper behavior that presents a danger to the welfare of the complaining individual or others; - The right to be informed by College officials of options to notify proper law enforcement authorities, including on-campus and local police, and not discouraged from doing so, and the option to be assisted by campus authorities in notifying such authorities, if the student so chooses.
-This also includes the right not to report, if this is the alleged victim's desire;
+Resolution may include: - Change of an on-campus student's housing to a different campus location; - Assistance from the College support staff in completing the relocation; - \circ $\;$ Arranging to dissolve a housing contract and pro-rating a refund; - Exam (paper, assignment) rescheduling; - Taking an incomplete in a class; - Transferring class sections; - Temporary withdrawal; - Assistance with financial or financial aid issues that occur as a result of the alleged policy violation or complaint; - Alternative course completion options. - The right to request a campus restraining order against another person who has engaged in or threatens to engage in stalking, threatening, harassing or other improper behavior that presents a danger to the welfare of the complaining individual or others; - The right to be informed by College officials of options to notify proper law enforcement authorities, including on-campus and local police, and not discouraged from doing so, and the option to be assisted by campus authorities in notifying such authorities, if the student so chooses.
+This also includes the right not to report, if this is the alleged victim's desire; - The right to be fully informed of the nature, rules and procedures of the campus investigative process, including the nature of the violation and possible sanctions; - The right to have complaints involving sexual misconduct investigated and heard by Sexual Misconduct Adjudication Board Officers who have received annual sexual misconduct adjudication training, including the impact of trauma; - The right to present relevant witnesses to be interviewed by Title IX Investigators, including expert witnesses; - The right to have the College compel the presence of student, faculty and staff witnesses and the right to challenge documentary evidence in writing; - The right to have College policies and procedures followed without material deviation;